“When I was not confined to the house, I would spend my days and my nights on the Edge.”

 Just as they were about to turn for home after a climb from the foot of the Edge, the children came upon a stone trough into which water was dripping from an overhanging cliff, and high in the rock was carved the face of a bearded man…

 The warmth of the inn was calling but it was not to be an entirely uplifting end to the walk.
 The inn itself, rather than the restaurant, is still effectively functioning in its service of foods for more transient travellers.
 It seems an impossibly old building, more like a barn extension to the original pub.
 This outer layer is misleading though as, upon entering, the strangest of atmospheres is apparent.
 Though the beams are old, the fire well lit and dusty, and the oak gently groaning, the inn actually acted as a sentinel enclave from the town.
 People were sat discussing holidays in Dubai and how to get their second iPad repaired, Radio 1 was at full volume blasting Mr Brightside by The Killers, and there was even a sign on the counter that read “Have a totally amazeballs day”.
-It was like waking from an ancient dream to find a loud and brash nightmare, alien to the character of the Edge as a whole.
+It was like waking from an ancient dream to the loud and brash nightmare of today, alien to the character of the Edge.

 While sat at a table, a figure came in with a long, grey beard.
 Like most psychogeography, this could be read as mythologizing but this man genuinely did appear whilst I was sat in a mournful stupor.
 He was in walking gear rather than a long cloak but, upon witnessing the atmosphere of the cafe, he sighed, turned and walked back out.
 It seemed an impossibly poignant Arthurian alarum.
 Perhaps he went back to the gates in the stone again to wait another hundred years to see if things would improve.
 The Edge is such a wild terrain, so full of magic and yet it feels like an anomaly, a portal to some ignored past.
 Garner writes that “Coincidence, error, fantasy or folklore: this is a reality.
 And for this I care”.
 My walk on the Edge provided all of these things though it seemed a reality that was slipping away, stone by stone, gradually going into hiding under the rocks and trees; lying in wait for a new dawn to come.